ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 such as the two methods defined in this document or a future mechanism.

-A client MUST NOT re-use a designation discovered using the IP address of one Unencrypted Resolver in place of any other Unencrypted Resolver.
-Instead, the client SHOULD repeat the discovery process to discover the Designated Resolver of the other Unencrypted Resolver.
+A client MUST NOT re-use a designation discovered using the IP address of one Unencrypted DNS Resolver in place of any other Unencrypted DNS Resolver.
+Instead, the client SHOULD repeat the discovery process to discover the Designated Resolver of the other Unencrypted DNS Resolver.
 In other words, designations are per-resolver and MUST NOT be used to configure the client's universal DNS behavior.
 This ensures in all cases that queries are being sent to a party designated by the resolver originally being used.

 ### Use of Designated Resolvers across network changes

-If a client is configured with the same Unencrypted Resolver IP address on multiple different networks, a Designated Resolver that has been discovered on one network SHOULD NOT be reused on any of the other networks without repeating the discovery process for each network.
+If a client is configured with the same Unencrypted DNS Resolver IP address on multiple different networks, a Designated Resolver that has been discovered on one network SHOULD NOT be reused on any of the other networks without repeating the discovery process for each network.

-However, if a given Unencrypted Resolver designates a Designated Resolver that does not use a private or local IP address and can be verified using the mechanism described in {{verified}}, it MAY be used on different network connections so long as the subsequent connections over other networks can also be successfully verified using the mechanism described in {{verified}}.
-This is a tradeoff between performance (by having no delay in establishing an encrypted DNS connection on the new network) and functionality (if the Unencrypted Resolver intends to designate different Designated Resolvers based on the network from which clients connect).
+However, if a given Unencrypted DNS Resolver designates a Designated Resolver that does not use a private or local IP address and can be verified using the mechanism described in {{verified}}, it MAY be used on different network connections so long as the subsequent connections over other networks can also be successfully verified using the mechanism described in {{verified}}.
+This is a tradeoff between performance (by having no delay in establishing an encrypted DNS connection on the new network) and functionality (if the Unencrypted DNS Resolver intends to designate different Designated Resolvers based on the network from which clients connect).

 ## Verified Discovery {#verified}